hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - edited definitions for colorings to be able to color faces as well
 - added a definition of face coloring including a figure with an example on a octahedral graph

+## March

+### 2025_03_01

+- restructured chapters into more meaningful ordering

+- added definitions of rainbow coloring and magic labeling
+  - added references

+- started working on chapter about conversions between the colorings

+### 2025_03_02

+- fixed point 4 in definition of graph drawing